anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Note that if the Enroll Status indicates success, the eStatus artifact is signed with the new pledge EE credentials;
 if it indicates failure, the pledge was unable to process the supplied EE certificate and therefore signed with its IDevID credentials.

-According to {{Section 5.9.4 of !RFC8995}}, the registrar SHOULD respond with an HTTP 200 OK in the success case or MAY fail with an HTTP 404 client error status code.
+According to {{Section 5.9.4 of !RFC8995}}, the registrar responds with an HTTP 200 OK in the success case or can fail with an HTTP 404 client error status code.
 The registrar MAY use the response body to signal success/failure details to the service technician operating the Registrar-Agent.

 If the eStatus indicates failure, the registrar MAY decide that for security reasons the pledge is not allowed to reside in the domain.